How To Frame Out Basement Walls

 1. Exterior Basement Wall Set-Up

-- It is a good idea to prepare the exterior basement wall in order for the interior basement walls to be attached to them.
+- It is a good idea to prepare the exterior basement wall for the interior basement walls to be attached to it.

 - To start with, attach the foam board to the exterior walls with foam board glue.
 Foam board is an insulation that will keep the basement energy efficient.